ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 Following the exercise's question, let assume the sphere surface to be separated by a circle $C_{[p,P]}$ into the parts $H_{p}$ and $H_{P}$.
 Let also assume that portions of any path contained in $H_{p}$ can be covered at velocity $c_{p}$ while those contained in $H_{P}$ can be covered at velocity $c_{P}$.
 Clearly the circle $C_{[p,P]}$ has a role in the problem analogous to that of the air-water interface (a straight line) in the derivation of Snell's law.

-Before tackling a general solution le
+Before tackling a general solution let us

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4NzM3MjM5OV19
+eyJoaXN0b3J5IjpbMTYyNDEzNTkwM119
 -->